pranavgeek/Cal-Tracker/README.md

 ### 3.Editing and Deleting Entries
 Allow users to edit and delete entries in their meal log for accuracy.

+### 4. Updating App Preferences:
+Include settings that allow users to customize their experience, such as enabling dark mode or adjusting notification preferences.

-### 4.Deleting User Data
+### 5. Deleting User Data
 Implement a feature that enables users to delete all their data if they wish.

-### 5.Displaying data in useful ways
+### 6. Displaying data in useful ways
 Present data in visually informative ways, such as color-coding text or displaying graphs to show trends in calorie intake or weight.

-### 6. Notification
-Displaying notification for important event like reminding users to log their meals or celebrating achievements.

 ### 7. Meal Time Reminders
 Implement reminders for regular meal times, encouraging users to maintain a consistent eating schedule throughout the day.